steviesummers/simple-skies/README.md

 ## Description
 Our application is a single page React App implimenting NASA's EPIC API for user to view a picture of the Earth on any given day (after 2015).
-The user is then able to save this photo to their personal collection, as well as change the name of the image to suite their personal needs.
+The user is then able to save this photo to their personal collection, as well as change the name of the image to suit their personal needs.